 Alpha IT Listed by pear Ransomware Group

-On June 4, 2026, the pear Ransomware Group added Alpha IT to its public leak site, confirming that the managed service provider had been hit by a ransomware attack in which internal files were exfiltrated.
+On June 4, 2026, the pear Ransomware Group added Alpha IT to its public leak site, claiming that the managed service provider had been hit by a ransomware attack in which internal files were exfiltrated.

 Public reporting indicates that Alpha IT appears on the leak portal hosted at a .onion address operated by the pear group.
 The listing states that internal files were taken during a ransomware incident.
 No exact victim count has been published, and the precise volume or sensitivity of the stolen data remains unclear from available reporting.
 The incident follows the group’s standard pattern of exfiltrating data before encrypting systems and then pressuring the victim to pay to prevent publication.